bigezwest/SwiftfulSourceControl/SwiftfulSourceControl/Documentation/GitReference.md

  Stash = Save Changes for later.
  Push = Send local commits to remote repo
  Pull = Fetch remote commits to local repo
+ Branch = Create a new copy from a specified repo Merge = Move Branch changes into another Branch

  ### COMMIT MESSAGES -----------------------------------------------------------